AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Switch to the Milestone view
+## Switch to the Milestone view {#switch-to-the-milestone-view}

 1. Go to the list of projects or to the project report&nbsp;that contains the milestones you want to view.
 1. Click the **View** drop-down menu, then click **Milestone**.

    The list or report displays in a Milestone view.

-   For information about the milestone view, see the section [Milestone view overview](#understanding-the-milestone-view) in this article.
+   For information about the milestone view, see the section [Milestone view overview](#milestone-view-overview) in this article.

-## Milestone view overview
+## Milestone view overview {#milestone-view-overview}

 The Milestone view is available on project lists and project reports.
 This view enables you to quickly view all milestones that are associated with tasks within&nbsp;the projects you are viewing.

-For information about how to switch to the Milestone view, see the section [Switch to the Milestone view](#switching-to-the-milestone-view) in this article.
+For information about how to switch to the Milestone view, see the section [Switch to the Milestone view](#switch-to-the-milestone-view) in this article.

 ![project_with_milestone_view_with___complete.png](assets/project-with-milestone-view-with---complete-350x109.png)